 - You have a specific goal that you would like to achieve, and you don’t know how.

-After a first personal meeting, which will allow you to find out more about our project, we will start looking for a suitable mentor*.
-He or she* will then start supporting you in achieving your individual goals.
+After a first personal meeting, which will allow you to find out more about our project, we will start looking for a suitable mentor.
+Your mentor will then start supporting you in achieving your individual goals.
 Our project team will accompany you during the entire duration of the project and can be contacted in case of questions or difficulties.

 Join as a mentor